 Ashwagandha is a medicinal herb native to India.
 It is commonly used in Ayurvedic medicine.
 Sometimes known as ‘Indian ginseng’ the roots of ashwagandha are used in herbal medicine to increase vitality in the body, prevent anxiety and improve quality of sleep.

 Passion-flower is used beneficially in those with generalized anxiety as a complement to their current treatment.
 It increases GABA levels in the brain, inducing a state of non-sedating relaxation.
-The University of Maryland Medical Center notes that passion-flower is much milder than Kava or Valerian, so if those two prove to be too much for you, then try this one instead.
+The University of Maryland Medical Center notes that passion-flower is much milder than Valerian, so if that proves to be too much for you, then try this one instead.